StreamingTime/StreamTime/README.md

 We use the browsers timezone and `elm/time` to display time and date values with the offset our users expect.

+### Twitch Login Process

+The Twitch API we are using requires an OAuth access token to access resources.
+In order to get this token we use Twitch [Implicit grant flow](https://dev.twitch.tv/docs/authentication/getting-tokens-oauth/#implicit-grant-flow).
+We navigate the user to
+`https://id.twitch.tv/oauth2/authorize` with some required query parameters such as the apps's registered client ID.
+The user needs to log in into Twitch and will be asked to authorize our application’s access.
+Twitch sends the user back to our redirect URI.
+The server includes the access token in the fragment portion of the URI.
+We can now read the access token from the URI and are able to send requests to Twitch APIs.

 ### Styling

 For the look and feel of our app, we use [TailwindCSS](https://v2.tailwindcss.com) and [daisyUI](https://v1.daisyui.com).
 TailwindCSS is a CSS framework that allows styling within the markup.